coursweb/outils/630-prototypage.md

 **InVision** - InVision est une entreprise basée à New York.
 "Launched in 2011, the company has since raised around $80M in four fundraising rounds."
 En novembre 2014, InVision annonce [le support du format Sketch](http://blog.invisionapp.com/sketch-meet-rapid-hi-fi-prototyping/).

-> "*Marvel* and *InVision* can be compared, but comparing them to *Just in Mind* is just wrong, this is a complete prototyping tool, the other 2 are just for finalization and collaboration." (un internaute)

 **Marvel** - Marvel est lancé en 2013 par une startup basée à Londres, comptant en 2016 une vingtaine d'employés.
 Construit initialement autour de DropBox, Marvel ajoute en 2015 le support des fichiers Sketch.